 Ilana joined Watsi on December 31st, 2018.
-Six months ago, Ilana became the 5603rd member to automatically support a new Watsi patient every month.
-Since then, 358 more people have become monthly donors!
-Ilana's most recent donation supported Muiruri, an elderly man from Kenya, to fund a femur fracture repair so he can remain independent.
+One year ago, Ilana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ilana's most recent donation supported Felix, an elementary school student from Kenya, to fund a fracture repair surgery so he can move his arm.